Configure a Data Preparation Process

 To maximize identity resolution outcomes, you can configure LiveRamp Identity Engine's data preparation process to:

-Create and declare a data source, or select from tables your organization has access to.
+Create and declare a data source, or select from assets your organization has access to.

 Note